-In the device family, an adjustable output or fixed output voltage option is configurable for every device variant (see Section 5).
-For an adjustable output, the user needs an external resistor divider connection between the output voltage node, the device FB pin, and the system GND, as shown in Figure 8-10.
+In the LMR436x0-Q1 family, an adjustable output or fixed output voltage option is configurable for every device variant (see Section 5).
+For an adjustable output, the user needs an external resistor divider connection between the output voltage node, the device FB pin, and the system GND, as shown in Figure 8-9.
 The adjustable output voltage operation utilizes a 1-V internal reference voltage.
-Refer to Section 9.2.2.2.1 for more details on how to adjust the output voltage.
+Refer to section Section 9.2.2.2.1 for more details on how to adjust the output voltage.

-When using the fixed-output configuration from the device family, simply connect the FB pin (identified as VOUT/FB pin for fixed-output variants in the rest of the data sheet) to the system output voltage node.
+When using the fixed-output configuration from the LMR436x0-Q1 family, simply connect the FB pin (will be identified as VOUT/FB pin for fixed-output variants in the rest of the data sheet) to the system output voltage node.
 See Section 5 for more details.

-Figure 8-10.
+Figure 8-9.
 Setting Output Voltage for Adjustable Output Variant

-In adjustable output voltage variants, an additional feedforward capacitor, $C{FF}$ , in parallel with the $R{FBT}$ , can be used to optimize the phase margin and transient response.
+In an adjustable output voltage configuration, an addition feedforward capacitor, C{FF}, in parallel with the R{FBT}, can be used to optimize the phase margin and transient response.
 See Section 9.2.2.8 for more details.
 No additional resistor divider or feedforward capacitor is needed in fixed-output variants.